DudeBeCool/devops-basics/README.md

-# Usefull links regarding basic CS concepts, SRE/DevOps approaches, Linux basics and more
+# Useful links regarding basic CS concepts, SRE/DevOps approaches, Linux basics and more

 ## About project
 This project started as a private repository of knowledge (aka knowledgebase) with materials, links, videos, and interactive software which I used to learn to prepare for the position of a junior DevOps engineer.
 I decided to make this repository public due to frequent questions I received on Linkedin and private channels :) about how I prepared and took the position of DevOps.
 I hope that it will help people who want to progress and learn.